ABC Blog

 Mosquitoes In Bathroom Drains

 As mentioned above, mosquitoes can live in bathroom and laundry drains, and they might especially prefer drains that aren’t flushed out very often.
 If you suspect that mosquitoes have been living or laying eggs in a drain in your home, there are a few things you can try to eliminate them.
-First, try pouring a cup of vinegar down the drain, and then cover the drain with a rag soaked in vinegar.
+First, pour a cup of vinegar down the drain, then cover the drain with a rag soaked in vinegar.
 Keep the drain covered for a few hours and up to a day if you can stand the pungent smell.
 Then rinse the drain thoroughly with the hottest water available.
-Another method is to pour a cup of bleach down the drain and let it sit briefly before flushing, again with the hottest water possible.
+Another method is to pour a cup of bleach down the drain, let it sit briefly, then flush with the hottest water possible.
 Don’t let the bleach sit for too long; its harsh fumes can be corrosive to plastic pipes, human lungs, and nasal passages.
+It’s also worth noting that if you’re seeing smaller, darker insects around your drains, tiny black mosquitoes in your house may be a different species entirely — container-breeding Aedes mosquitoes that carry additional health risks and require a slightly different control approach.

 How Long Do Mosquitoes Live After They Bite You?

-Interestingly, only adult female mosquitoes bite humans (or other warm-blooded animals) and feed on their blood.
+Interestingly, as confirmed by the Centers for Disease Control and Prevention, only adult female mosquitoes bite humans (or other warm-blooded animals) and feed on their blood.
 As we already mentioned, the lifespan of an adult mosquito can be as long as several weeks up to a couple of months; thus, if a mosquito can find enough food in the form of people to bite (and assuming it can avoid being killed!), it can theoretically bite you again and again for weeks before it finally dies of old age.

 Doesn’t sound very appealing.
 Let’s look at the best ways to keep mosquitoes away from your yard and home.